opensearch-project/opensearch-catalog/integrations/security/OCSF_1_1_0/readme.md

 ### Script-based Install
 The method uses scripts to set up the cluster.
+These instructions are based on this existing [blog post](https://aws.amazon.com/blogs/big-data/generate-security-insights-from-amazon-security-lake-data-using-amazon-opensearch-ingestion/).

+You will need to run the scripts from a host that can connect to the OpenSearch cluster.
+You will need to use a proxy if your OpenSearch cluster is in a private subnet.

 ### 1. Download the files
 Download the `alias_init.sh` and the `schemas` folder from this repository to your local machine or proxy.